9623D-Double-Vision/DoubleVisionNB/README.md

 # 12/13/23
 Rhett 3D printed cutout guides to turn a 3-inch flex wheel into a 2.75-inch.
 Elliott attached the flywheel mechanism and tested different weights in the flywheels to see which configuration is the best mix of inertia, speed, and momentum.
 # 12/14/23
 After testing the new flywheel, Elliott decided it was too big and lost too much momentum after every tribal was placed and determined to opt out of using a flywheel and detach it from the robot.
-He reattached the wings and boxed them so they wouldn't bend when hitting other robots, the nets, or when pushing tribals.
+He reattached the wings and boxed them so they wouldn't bend when hitting other robots, the nets, or when pushing triballs.

 # 12/21/23
 + finished CAD for new robot with catapult instead of flywheel